 The 165 households that hug the shoreline and nestle beneath towering oaks, maples and elms form a true waterland community.
-Members meet and celebrate through activities sponsored by the Sluice Pond Association.
+Members meet and celebrate through activities sponsored by the Sluice Pond Association and social media sites on Facebook and on NextDoor.com.
 Some large properties along the shoreline are multi-family homes while others are single family dwellings or small former camp bungalows converted to year-round housing.
 Across the street neighbors join the festivities and can join the Association for a modest household fee , the same as pond abutters.

-The SPA encourages celebrations of major holidays with simple traditions like the lighting of shoreline flares to celebrate the 4th of July.
+The SPA encourages celebrations of major holidays with simple traditions like the lighting of shoreline flares to celebrate the 4th of July on the holiday at 9PM.
+Falres can be obtained at hardware stores.
 During the winter, ice fishing continues and young people clear areas for hockey games and figure skating.
 Fishing tournaments are held regularly throughout the season.

 A daily quietness of wildlife pervades Sluice Pond since jet skis and large motors are banned.
 The natural sounds of water from duck play on rare occasion is punctuated by a siren or traffic noise reminding Sluice Pond residents that they live in an urban city of almost 100,000 people.
 The pond offers refuge to area wildlife.
 Ducks, geese and swans grace the pond with their partners and families while turtles sun and share the waterways with over ten varieties of fish.